HireSwift/Aliucord/Themes/Better Call Saul/README.md

 + 6\.
 Congratz, you are a good boi.
 ## Known issues
 - This is doesn't work correctly in AOSP based roms (check [this](https://rentry.co/themerfixer))
-- English and Russian supported (haven't tested other languages)